dqian3/autobahn-artifact/README.md

 i.e. what scripts to run, what configs to give, and how to collect/interpret results.
 -> fab remote

+The GCP config is found in `settings.json`.
+You will need to change the following:
+1. `key`: change the `name` (name of the private SSH key) and `path` fields to match the key you generated in the prior section
+The `port` field will remain the same (value of 5000).
+2. `repo`: The `name` field will remain the same (value of autobahn-artifact).
+You will need to change the `url` field to be the url of the artifact github repo.
+Specifically, you will need to prepend your personal access token to the beginning of the url.
+The url should be in this format: "https://TOKEN@github.com/neilgiri/autobahn-artifact", where `TOKEN` is the name of your personal access token. `branch` specifies which branch will be run on all the machines.
+This will determine which system ends up running.
+3. `project_id`: change this to be the name of the project id you created in the prior section
+4. `instances`: `type` (value of t2d-standard-16) and `regions` (value of ["us-east1-b", "us-east5-a", "us-west1-b", "us-west4-a"])will remain the same.
+If you select different regions then you will need to change the regions field to be the regions you are running in.
+You will need to change `templates` to be the names of the instance templates you created.
+The order matters, as they should correspond to the each region.
+The path should be in the format "projects/PROJECT_ID/regions/REGION_ID/instanceTemplates/TEMPLATE_ID", where PROJECT_ID is the id of the project you created in the prior section, REGION_ID is the name of the region without the subzone (i.e. us-east1 NOT us-east1-a).

+Once this is setup you will want to look at `fabfile.py` and the create task specifically.
+For most experiments you will want to make sure `nodes=1`.
+This will create 1 node per region specificed in the settings.json file.

+Then run `fab create` which will create machines based off your instance templates.
+Next run `fab install` which will install rust and the dependencies on these machines.
+Finally `fab remote` will launch a remote experiment.

 Explain what parameters to configure in config and what they control.